step outside, summertime's in bloom...

 When he was focused on our friendship, he was amazing, but that was only possible on his end when he wasn’t actively dating anyone.

 And after this summer, and his inability to put our friendship first and apologize for hurting me, it finally hit me that yes, the feelings resurfaced, and it is 100% impossible for exes (although I use that term loosely with him) to be friends.
-Not when he has that much lingering emotional baggage that he continues to carry.
+Not when he has so much lingering emotional baggage he continues to carry.

 I know his daughter is getting ready to end her last year of elementary school.
 How exciting and nervous she must be feeling as she completes her final weeks with her friends all while beginning to prepare for a new chapter of her life!
 I’m sure she’s looking forward to the end of year events her school has planned for the 5th graders, but I’m also sure she’s probably overwhelmed by the fact that she’s essentially a middle schooler now and her life is changing by the second.

 How I wish I was there for her right now, but I’m sure her father has her back.
-At least I I pray he does.
+At least I pray he does.
 I know he’s happy that he’s dating again, or whatever, but I hope that he is putting his daughter first, especially at such a critical time in her life.
 I miss her more than I can say, but then I realize, she’s not my daughter.
 I don’t and shouldn’t have to worry about her anymore, as horrible as that sounds.
 I remember his promise to me that I’d always have a chance to be in their lives…but that was contingent on him treating me like a last resort.

 I would have done anything for her, obviously, but not at the expense of her father’s continued emotional damage and warfare to my psyche.
 It doesn’t matter how many times I tell him that he wasn’t perfect or how many times I apologize for how I manage to mess up…he will never admit that he too, has caused me pain.
 Until that can happen, then no, we can never be anything again, not even friends.
 If he ever had the realization that he hurt me…and owned the hurt…then, and only then, might I have hope that exes can actually be friends.